tferrari92/automate-all-the-things/README.md

 ## Description

-Our first pipeline, the one that will provide us with all the necessary infrastucture.
+Our first pipeline, the one that will provide us with all the necessary infrastructure.

 What does this pipeline do?
 If you take a look at the [00-deploy-infra.yml](azure-devops/00-deploy-infra.yml) file, you'll see that the first thing we do is use the Terraform plugin we previously installed to deploy a S3 Bucket and DynamoDB table.
 These two resources will allow us to store our terraform state remotely and give it locking functionality.<br/>